How to Change WordPress Username

 Install and activate the plugin, and navigate to Users and find the Username field.

 Here you need to select the username you want to change.
 Now enter the new username, and save the changes.
 Simple as that!

 This method may seem a bit tricky at first, but it’s easier than you think.
 It requires direct changes to your WordPress database which isn’t always the good idea.
 But, in some cases it may be your only option.
-For example, if you forget your username and email address, you will need to go to your admin dashboard in order to change it.
+For example, if you forget your username and email address, you will need to log into your web hosting account and go to your admin dashboard in order to change it.

 For starters, login to your cPanel.
 Scroll down to the databases section and find phpMyAdmin field.
 Click on it.